 To truly make a difference in the lives of children, youth and families struggling with mental health issues, we must work together.
 Here are some of the many ways you can help.

-- Tell the Ontario Government how you feel
+- Tell all Ontario party leaders how you feel

 - Speak to the media

 - Pass it on

 - Make a donation to support Children's Mental Health Ontario

 Make your voice heard as we head into the Ontario 2018 election, with an email to all party leaders

 - Visit www.kidsmentalhealthcantwait.ca to send your letter today

 - Meet with your MPP - This is one of the most critical advocacy activities available.
 See our Tips and sample script for meeting with your MPP.
 If an MPP hears a story directly from a family or youth it is more likely to move them to act.

 - Share CMHO's most recent Facts and Budget Submission with your MPP

 - Tips for successfully advocating for better child and youth mental health care